 But while our minds are protecting us, they’re also sabotaging us.
 Because what we think we are, or what we think will happen to us, tends to come true.

-For example, if I think that I’m a person who can’t stick with an exercise, it’s unlikely that I’ll take care of my body by getting up and moving every day.
-And if I think that I’m just not a sensual person, I probably won’t make the kinds of changes that will enable me to have an enjoyable sexual relationship with my husband.
+For example, if I think that I’m a person who hates exercise, or one who can’t figure out a way to exercise regularly, it’s unlikely that I’ll take care of my body by getting up and moving every day.
+And if I think that I’m just not a sensual person, I probably won’t make the kinds of changes that will enable me to feel sensual and enjoy a fun sexual relationship with my husband.
 And if I think that I’m not a person who can write a book that people will want to read, I’m probably not going to even try to write a book.

 What about you?
 Can you identify ways that your mind is trying to protect you, but in fact has become an out-of-date map that may be leading you in the wrong direction?
-If so (and it’s almost certainly so – at least in one or two areas!) you’ll need to change some of your thoughts and create a new mindset that will help you make the changes you want to make and become the woman you want to be this year.
+If so (and it’s almost certainly so – at least in one or two areas!) you’ll need to change your mind about change, by changing some of your thoughts and creating a new mindset that will help you make the changes you want to make and become the woman you want to be.

-Use the Tool – Over the next two days, take some time to identify any thoughts you have that may sabotage the changes you want to make this year.
+Use the Tool – Over the next few days, take some time to identify any thoughts you have that may sabotage the changes you want to make in your life.
 Really think about this and be completely honest with yourself.
-If you think it would help, talk to your husband or a trusted friend about it.
+If you think it would help, talk to your spouse or a trusted friend about it.
 Consider writing the thoughts down, then come back to them after a few hours or the next day and consider them again.
 See if any insights or additional thoughts come to mind.

 Then start to create new thoughts that reflect the changes you want to make and begin to replace the old thoughts.
 For example –

-- “I’m taking steps to feel comfortable in my body.”
+- “I can’t lose weight” might become “I’m taking steps to become healthier and feel more comfortable in my body.”

-- “I deserve to eat healthy meals and to take the time to prepare them.”
+- “I don’t have time to eat well” might become “I deserve to eat healthy meals and to take the time to prepare them.”

-- “Regardless of what’s happened in the past, I’m moving forward with a new way of living and taking care of myself.”.
+- “I’ve tried and failed too many times in the past” might become “Regardless of what’s happened in the past, I’m moving forward with a new way of living and taking care of myself.”.

-- “I can try out my business idea by starting small and seeing what works and what doesn’t.”
+- “I’m not a business person.
+I have no idea how to start a business” might become “I can try out my business idea by starting small, taking one step at a time, and seeing what works and what doesn’t.”

 Your mind is very powerful – put it to work for you and use it to your advantage!